 How Does Car Camouflage Prevent Spy Shots During Testing?

-If you’ve ever seen that black-and-white, swirled camouflage wrap on vehicles being test driven–and photographed in spy shots — you’ve probably wondered how the checkerboard patterns work.
-Do they actually camouflage vehicles, or do they do the opposite and draw attention to the model?
+If you’ve ever seen that black-and-white, swirled camouflage wrap on a car being test-driven — or photographed in spy shots — you’ve probably wondered how the checkerboard pattern works.
+Does this psychedelic cover really camouflage vehicles, or does it do the opposite and draw attention?
 Wouldn’t a normal-looking car draw less attention on the road than one resembling a zebra?

-That’s why automakers use an approach that seems to scream, “Look at me!
+So why don’t automakers just use a plain wrap instead of a design that seems to scream, “Look at me!
 I’m a special prototype you shouldn’t be seeing!”

-Adding fake body panels and foam/bubble wrap shapes underneath the wrap distort the shape of the vehicle too, as do dummy headlamps when testing during the day.
-This is all done by engineers specially tasked by the automaker for each new model.
+According to an article by Autoblog, adding fake body panels and foam/bubble wrap lumps underneath the wrap further distort the shape of the vehicle, as do dummy headlamps when testing during the day.

 Aaron is unashamed to be a native Clevelander and the proud driver of a Hyundai Veloster Turbo (which recently replaced his 1995 Saturn SC-2).
 He gleefully utilizes his background in theater, literature, and communication to dramatically recite his own articles to nearby youth.
 Mr. Widmar happily resides in Dayton, Ohio with his magnificent wife, Vicki, but is often on the road with her exploring new destinations.
 Aaron has high aspirations for his writing career but often gets distracted pondering the profound nature of the human condition and forgets what he was writing… See more articles by Aaron.